-The Law Enforcement program of study teaches students about the development of, adherence to, and protection of various branches of law.
-Students may learn how to appropriately and legally respond to breaches in the law according to statutory rules and regulations as well as investigate how and why the breaches occurred.
+The Law Enforcement program of study teaches CTE learners about the development of, adherence to, and protection of various branches of law.
+Students will learn how to appropriately and legally respond to breaches in the law according to statutory rules and regulations as well as investigate how and why the breaches occurred.